vvbogdan/BVCropPhoto/README.md

-BVCropPhoto
+DVCropViewController
 =================

-BVCropPhoto is image cropping library for iOS.
+DVCropViewController is image cropping library for iOS.

 ## System requirements
 - iOS 5.0 or higher